 - Credit Counseling: Credit counselors can offer financial advice to help you enroll in a debt management plan.
 Some will offer financial products that help with this.
 They may negotiate with your lender for better terms and offer personal finance advice on how to budget or how to improve your credit score.

 - Renegotiate Payment Plans: Instead of taking out another loan, call your lender and ask for better payment terms, sometimes called an Extended Payment Plan (EPP).
 Even if they aren’t the friendliest, they do want their money back.

 - Credit Card Balance Transfer: Credit cards have a much lower APR than a typical short term loan.
 Many credit cards are meant for those with bad credit.
 Even better if you can get a balance transfer with 0% APR.

 - Ask a Family Member for Help: Nobody likes asking friends and family for money, but avoiding the payday loan trap is worth it.
 Ask your friends and family for a loan before taking out additional payday loans.

 - Loan Consolidation Programs: A number of payday relief programs help negotiate the total debt burden for those struggling with payday debt.

 The Bottom Line

 To summarize, the short answer is that yes, you can get another payday loan if you already have one.
 But in truth, it’s more complicated.
 You should not try to get more than one payday loan.
-You’ll end up trapped in a cycle of debt and it could take months or even years for your financial situation to recover.
+You’ll end up trapped in a cycle of debt, and it could take months or even years for your financial situation to recover.
 Instead, explore some of the other options listed here first.

-Though a payday lender can sue you if you don’t repay your payday loan, it’s important to know that you will not go to jail over lack of payment.
+Though a payday lender can sue you if you don’t repay your payday loan, it’s important to know that you will not go to jail for lack of payment.
 The charges you would face would be civil charges, not criminal.
 You could still end up in jail, however, if you fail to appear in court or ignore a court order.